NYC Topographical Bureau

 What Is the Topographical Bureau?

-The Topographical Bureau, part of the NYC Office of the Borough President, maintains official property survey records and street maps for each borough.
+The NYC Topographical Bureau, part of the Office of each Borough President, maintains official property survey records and street maps for every borough in New York City.
 The Bureau establishes legal property boundaries, street grades, and survey benchmarks that are foundational to every construction and development project in NYC.

 The Bureau's records date back over 200 years and serve as the authoritative reference for property lines, street widths, and elevations throughout the city.
-Every time a new building is constructed, a lot is subdivided, or a property line is disputed, the Topographical Bureau's records are consulted.
+Every time a new building is constructed, a lot is subdivided, or a property line is disputed, the Topographical Bureau's records are consulted before a plan can move forward.

-Each borough has its own Topographical Bureau office, and procedures can vary between boroughs.
-The Bureau works closely with licensed land surveyors who prepare and file the detailed survey maps required for construction projects, property transactions, and legal proceedings.
+Each borough runs its own Topographical Bureau office, and procedures vary between boroughs.
+The Bureau works closely with licensed land surveyors who prepare and file the detailed survey maps required for construction projects, property transactions, and legal proceedings — but the Bureau itself only reviews, files, and certifies those maps.

 Maintaining official maps showing property lines, street widths, and elevations